unclecode/crawl4ai/README.md

 # Run the container
 docker run -p 11235:11235 unclecode/crawl4ai:basic  # Replace 'basic' with your chosen version

+# In case to allocate more shared memory for the container
+docker run --shm-size=2gb -p 11235:11235 unclecode/crawl4ai:basic
 ```

 #### Option 2: Build from Repository